Estreuselito/Buffetis/README.md

 [```financial_ratios.py```](#finacial_ratiospy).
 It then creates a ```pandas``` dataframe, where all the different ratios are stored in.
 In the end this is written back to SQLite database.

+## ```2_stock_matcher.py```
+> 📈 This script calculates the final data for analysis

+This script first gets the initial investments for Berkshire Hathaway.
+This is necessary in order to find benchmark companies later on.
+It then reads the necessary data from Wharton which is by then saved in the database and calculates the given metrics for the previous years.
+In order to make proper analysis later on, this script ensures to drop all observations which have missing values in the selected columns.
+It the finds benchmark companies for each investment company Berkshire Hathaway made.
+This is done by selecting a company which has the same first two SIC Code numbers in the same year and has the closest difference in terms of the total asset to the investment company.
+Lastly, all the gather information is joined onto a dataframe which only contains the initial investments and their respective benchmark companies.

 # Helper Scripts
 > ⛑️ These kind of scripts are used to help provided user written functions